Bowling centers, schools, and other community organizations have worked together to provide affordable bowling to kids and families.

-In target bowling, the aim is throw a few small (baseball-size) balls as close as possible to a small target (a ball or puck), or closer than any of your opponents’ balls.
+In target bowling, the aim is to throw a few small (baseball-size) balls as close as possible to a small target (a ball or puck), or closer than any of your opponents’ balls.
 Games of this type include bocce, pétanque, and boules.
 Target bowling is often played outside on grass or gravel.
-But it can also be played indoors on a wood or synthetic court or table, as well as on ice, as in the sport of curling.
+But it can also be played indoors on wood or synthetic courts or tables, as well as on ice, as in the sport of curling.

 About Kids Bowl Free

-Some bowling centers include bowling shoes and some offer a discount or pass.
-But each center is different.
+- Some bowling centers include bowling shoes while others offer a discount or pass.
+Each center is different.
 (Remember, 10-pin indoor bowling cannot be played in street shoes.)

-It’s easy to sign up your children up for bowling all summer long.
-Just find your nearest bowling center and complete the registration form online.
+- It’s easy to sign up your children up for bowling all summer long.
+Find your nearest bowling center and complete the registration form online.
 Over 14 million kids have participated.

 Click the bowling center link for more information.

 - Lynwood: Lynnwood Bowl and Skate

 - Mt Vernon: Riverside Lanes